TGM-HIT/typst-sew-lecture/template/main.typ

   container()

   content[
+    One final trick with `meander` is using multiple containers when the wrapping content overflows a page.
-    A paragraph starts on this page.
+    This is an example of that: the paragraph starts on this page, but flows down onto the next one.
-    It is pretty long, infact so long that it goes on until the next page.
-    _#lorem(40)_

     We also want @fig:rect2 to wrap around that paragraph, appearing at the top of the new page.
     We can't just _not_ make the first paragraph part of the `meander.reflow()` call, since then the figure wouldn't be at the top of the page, but we also can't have all content in a single Meander `container()`.